Leopards & Lions, Zambia

 Elephants are also smart and look after their young in family groups, although males go into a high testosterone state, musth, and want to charge anything in their way.
 We stay clear of these.

-On day 1 we soon found a group of 8 elephants, including one quite young and one even younger.
+On day 1 we soon found a group of eight elephants, including one quite young and one even younger.
 Once they were used to us, the two came towards us to drink at a waterhole not far from our 4WD.
 The younger one didn’t yet have the “trunk control” needed to drink, but clearly wanted to learn by copying from the slightly older one.
 So it tried – first putting its trunk in the water and blowing bubbles: bllbllbllbllb.

 Then it put its trunk in the water and then in its mouth – not yet transferring water but starting to get the idea.
 Surrounded by patient teachers, it will soon learn.